 Taking a hands-on course can help you build new skills in arts and crafts, but are Hobby Lobby classes worth it?

-Below, we investigate how Hobby Lobby classes work, how much they cost, when they’re offered, and how to determine whether a Hobby Lobby class will be worth it for you.
+Below, we investigate how Hobby Lobby classes work, how much they cost, when they’re offered, and how to determine whether a Hobby Lobby class will be worthwhile for you.

 We also list other ways and places you can learn these skills.